The design of Naylor Prestressed Lintels complies with BS8110: part 1: 1997: Section 4.

 - 200mm for openings over 3000mm

 It is however, the responsibility of the building designer to ensure that these are sufficient to avoid over-stressing the masonry at the supports.
+Longer and intermediate lengths are available on request; bespoke lengths up to 4800mm.

 Typical projects where Naylor lintels are specified and used include: